Hiring in Europe in 2025? Get our free guide to employment costs, net pay, and salary benchmarks across 36 European countries.

 Some companies offer employees private health insurance.
 Additional perks, such as dental and vision coverage, are less common.

-Many tech startups (and other employers) offer incentives in the form of stock options to employees.
-Taxation of such benefits normally takes place at the time of exercising the option (the employee’s becoming the owner of the shares), and the salary tax rate applies.
 However, the government has recently implemented a more fortunate tax regulation on share option schemes in small startups, implying that taxation of the employee’s benefits takes place only once the employee sells the shares (and not when the option is exercised and the employee becomes the owner of the shares).
 In addition, the benefits are taxed as capital income, not as salary; hence, the tax rate is (usually) much lower.

-Providing subsidized or free lunch to employees is a very common benefit in the tech industry.
-The employee must pay tax for such benefit, based on standardized tax rates.
+Providing subsidized or free lunches to employees is a very common benefit in the tech industry.
+The employee must pay tax for such benefits based on standardized tax rates.
+Lunch vouchers for usage in restaurants aren’t common.

 Some tech companies pay for employees’ relocation costs when they take a job offer, although this isn’t standard.